-Renault Kangoo Z.E. van reliability & safety rating
+Renault Kangoo E-TECH electric reliability & safety rating

-Tried-and-tested electric running gear should help the Renault Kangoo Z.E. to be reliable
+Tried-and-tested electric running gear should help the Renault Kangoo E-TECH's reliability

-The Kangoo Z.E. uses electric technology, but the rest of its running gear is rather dated.
+The Kangoo E-TECH uses electric technology, but the rest of its running gear is rather dated.
 It’s based on a platform that can trace its roots back to the turn of the 21st century, so it should prove reliable.
-However, Renaults of that era don’t have pristine standards when it comes to electrical reliability, so there may be a question mark over the Kangoo's longevity.
+However, Renaults of that era didn't exactly set the standard when it came to electrical reliability, so there may be a question mark over the Kangoo's longevity.
 That shouldn't be an issue with the electric-drive system.
 However, Renault only offers a five-year battery warranty, compared to eight years for most rivals.

-Vans aren’t included in our sister title Auto Express' annual Driver Power owner survey, but the rest of the Renault range has had varied results there.
+Vans aren’t included in the annual Driver Power ownership survey, but the rest of the Renault range has had varied results there.
 More modern Renaults have done well – including the electric ZOE supermini – but older models haven’t.
 So while the Kangoo’s running gear should hold strong, the question marks are going to be about the car’s other electrical kit.